Questions? Just ask, we love talking about it! If you don’t find the answers you need here, you can send us a message or give us a call.

 What toys and activities are in the outdoor play areas?

-Charleston Dog House has outdoor facilities complete with Large Indestructible balls, Jolly Eggs, Throwing Balls, Rope Toys, Frisbees, Sandboxes and Large Canopies for shade or cover from a light rain.
+Charleston Dog House has outdoor facilities with large canopies for shade or cover from a light rain.
 During the summer we bust out some furry favorites… such as the Wading Pools and Sprinklers!
 The dogs could ask for nothing more!

 Do the dogs ever get time to wind down from the flurry of activity?